victoria-tro/scripts/BERT_and_GPT2_summerization/README.md

 `conda activate ml_env`

-Then run the python script separately:
+And then run the python script separately:

 `python summarize_text.py`